 For information about how tax reform will impact individuals and businesses, please see our article about year-end tax planning for individuals and businesses, or our advice regarding five ways individuals can get ahead of tax reform.

 Please watch our website for additional details and planning ideas as we learn more about our new tax law and how to apply it to specific fact patterns.
-If you have questions about any of the information in this article, please contact Jane Searing.
+If you have questions about any of the information in this article, please contact a Clark Nuber professional.

 © Clark Nuber PS, 2017.
 All Rights Reserved